tmthecoder/blog/_posts/2022-05-08-part-1-building-a-xor-patched-vpn-server.md

 # Other Parts

 - [Part 2](../part-2-the-patched-desktop-clients/): The second part of this wonderful guide.
 Goes into an in-depth guide on building or finding the desktop clients (macOS, Linux, Windows) so you can actually connect to this VPN server from any Desktop Platform.
-- Part 3: **COMING SOON!** The third part of this guide.
+- [Part 3](../part-3-the-patched-mobile-clients/): The third part of this guide.
 Focuses on mobile clients.
 We'll be going into depth on how to build the Android client, and I'll provide information on the iOS client.

 # Summary